Frequently Asked Questions

 Do you offer a sliding scale payment option?

-Yes, I currently have a limited-spot sliding scale.
-Please inquire for more information.
+I offer limited-spot sliding scale options.
+Please inquire for availability and more information.

 What is the difference between counseling and therapy?